etsuprun/halefdocs/index.rst

 Install Java Development Kit 8
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `JDK 8`_ is a prerequisite for Eclipse and OpenVXML.
-Here is the direct link to the `Windows 64-bit version`_.
+Download and install it.

 Install Eclipse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~